geopython/pycsw/docs/en/docs/installation.rst

 Security
 --------

 By default, ``default.cfg`` is at the root of the pycsw install.
-If you have setup pycsw outside your HTTP server's ``cgi-bin`` area, this file could be read.
-To protect the configuration, you have a couple of options:
+If pycsw is setup outside an HTTP server's ``cgi-bin`` area, this file could be read.
+The following options protect the configuration:

 - move ``default.cfg`` to a non HTTP accessible area, and modify ``csw.py`` to point to the updated location
-- set your web server to deny access to the configuration.
+- configure web server to deny access to the configuration.
 For example, in Apache, add the following to ``httpd.conf``:

 .. code-block:: none